it-projects-llc/addons-dev/apps_odoo_com/README.rst

 Configuration
 =============

-To use this module, you to have a password in ``apps.odoo.com`` database.
+To use this module, you need to have a password in ``apps.odoo.com`` database.

 * Step 1.
 Ask support team to set some temporar password on apps.odoo.com database
 * Step 2.
 Login to https://apps.odoo.com/web in a usual way (via oauth)